 2. The UE performs a PDU Session Establishment procedure with the PDU Session ID of the PDU Session to be moved as specified clause 4.3.2.2.1 (PDU Session Establishment for Non-roaming and Roaming with Local Breakout).

+When sending the PDU Session Establishment Accept, within the N1 SM and in the N2 SM information, the SMF shall include all QoS information (e.g. QoS Rules in N1 SM information, QoS Profiles in N2 SM information) for the QoS Flow(s) that are applicable to the PDU session for the target access.

 3. If the User Plane of the PDU Session is activated in non-3GPP access, the V-SMF executes the release of resources in non-3GPP access by performing steps 4 to 7 specified in clause 4.12.7, followed by step 7a specified in clause 4.3.4.2 in order to release the resources over the source non-3GPP access.
 Because the PDU Session shall not be released, the SMF shall not send the PDU Session Release Command to the UE.
 Hence, in steps 4 and 7 of clause 4.12.7 as well as in step 7a of clause 4.3.4.2, the messages do not include the N1 SM container but only the N2 Resource Release Request (resp.
 Ack).
 Since the PDU Session is not to be released, the SMF shall not execute step 7b of clause 4.3.4.2 and the SM context between the AMF and the SMF is maintained.

 If the User Plane of the PDU Session is deactivated in non-3GPP access, this step is skipped.